Bad Credit Business Loans

 Small business loans for bad credit borrowers can be a great option for business owners experiencing credit problems or for those who simply do not qualify for traditional loans.
 Shield Funding believes that borrowers should be educated and only take a business loan if it is right for that small business owner and will lead to business growth and success.
 The two most popular options for small business owners seeking financing are alternative online lenders or traditional financial institutions such as banks or close equivalents.

 While many consumers in the past were unfamiliar with online lending, there has been tremendous growth recently in this type of borrowing and it is not simply because more people are doing business online.
-According to the most recent Small Business Credit Survey or SBCS by the Federal Reserve, applications to online lenders in 2018 were up from 21% to 24%.
+According to the most recent Small Business Credit Survey or SBCS by the Federal Reserve, applications to online lenders in 2018 were up from 24% to 32% and this upward trend has been continuing for years as it was at 19% in 2016.
 These borrowers reported that they favored improved approval chances, fast credit decisions, and no collateral requirements.
-Overall net borrower satisfaction almost doubled to 35%.
+Overall net borrower satisfaction slipped slightly to 33%.
 The main complaint with online lenders was the higher rates charged when compared to banks, however, when you consider the speed of receiving funding and the lack of collateral needed the higher rates do make sense.

 Comparing Alternative Lending and Traditional Options